If you’re one of the lucky people who tend to fall asleep at night without a problem, please accept our apologies.

 - Polybrominated diphenyl ethers Flame retardants linked to reduced fertility and hormonal changes, as well as lower birth weight, lower IQ, and hyperactivity in kids, says the Green Science Policy Institute.

-- Toulene diisocyanates Used to make foams more flexible, toluene diisocyanates are thought to be human carcinogens, according to a report from the National Institutes of Health.
+- Toulene diisocyanates Used to make foams more flexible, toluene diisocyanates are thought to be human carcinogens, according to a report from the

 - Polyols They’re used to add bulk and help bind polyurethane foams.
 And though some polyols are derived from soybeans and other natural sources, the majority come from petroleum.